Serhii-Stepanov-Baden-Baden/ASMF-Standart-/docs/ASMF-RFC-0002.md

 ## 🔗 References

-ASMF-RFC-0001: Core Specification
+ [ASMF Core Specification](./docs/ASMF-RFC-0001.md)     | Defines the overall framework, structure, and principles of semantic memory. |

-ASMF Ethical Charter
+ [ASMF Ethical Charter](./docs/ASMF-Ethical-Charter.md) | Defines ethical rules, consent, transparency, and emotional integrity. |

-ASMF Implementation Guide
+ [ASMF Implementation Guide](./docs/ASMF-IG-0001.md)    | Practical guide for developers to integrate ASMF into any LLM or agent. |

-“Memory is not persistence of data — it is persistence of meaning.”
+## “Memory is not persistence of data — it is persistence of meaning.”
 — Serhii Stepanov, 2025

 ---